gr4vy/gr4vy-go/api/docs/DigitalWallet.md

 `func (o *DigitalWallet) HasUpdatedAt() bool`

 HasUpdatedAt returns a boolean if a field has been set.

+### GetActiveCertificateCount

+`func (o *DigitalWallet) GetActiveCertificateCount() int32`

+GetActiveCertificateCount returns the ActiveCertificateCount field if non-nil, zero value otherwise.

+### GetActiveCertificateCountOk

+`func (o *DigitalWallet) GetActiveCertificateCountOk() (*int32, bool)`

+GetActiveCertificateCountOk returns a tuple with the ActiveCertificateCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetActiveCertificateCount

+`func (o *DigitalWallet) SetActiveCertificateCount(v int32)`

+SetActiveCertificateCount sets ActiveCertificateCount field to given value.

+### HasActiveCertificateCount

+`func (o *DigitalWallet) HasActiveCertificateCount() bool`

+HasActiveCertificateCount returns a boolean if a field has been set.

+### GetPendingCertificateCount

+`func (o *DigitalWallet) GetPendingCertificateCount() int32`

+GetPendingCertificateCount returns the PendingCertificateCount field if non-nil, zero value otherwise.

+### GetPendingCertificateCountOk

+`func (o *DigitalWallet) GetPendingCertificateCountOk() (*int32, bool)`

+GetPendingCertificateCountOk returns a tuple with the PendingCertificateCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPendingCertificateCount

+`func (o *DigitalWallet) SetPendingCertificateCount(v int32)`

+SetPendingCertificateCount sets PendingCertificateCount field to given value.

+### HasPendingCertificateCount

+`func (o *DigitalWallet) HasPendingCertificateCount() bool`

+HasPendingCertificateCount returns a boolean if a field has been set.

+### GetExpiredCertificateCount

+`func (o *DigitalWallet) GetExpiredCertificateCount() int32`

+GetExpiredCertificateCount returns the ExpiredCertificateCount field if non-nil, zero value otherwise.

+### GetExpiredCertificateCountOk

+`func (o *DigitalWallet) GetExpiredCertificateCountOk() (*int32, bool)`

+GetExpiredCertificateCountOk returns a tuple with the ExpiredCertificateCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpiredCertificateCount

+`func (o *DigitalWallet) SetExpiredCertificateCount(v int32)`

+SetExpiredCertificateCount sets ExpiredCertificateCount field to given value.

+### HasExpiredCertificateCount

+`func (o *DigitalWallet) HasExpiredCertificateCount() bool`

+HasExpiredCertificateCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)